stevewatkins17/PythonForDataAnalysis/README.md

-# PythonForDataAnalysis_2018_Sept
+# PythonForDataAnalysis August 2019
-CodeLouisville Python for Data Analysis Monday Sept 2018
+CodeLouisville Python for Data Analysis Thursday August 2019

+This branch is an archive and will be deleted eventually.